flopezag/qa-fiware-tutorials/README.md

 behave features/102.Entity_Relationships.feature
 ```

-Will execute the steps corresponding to the Tutorial 102 feature.
+will execute just the steps corresponding to the Tutorial 102 feature.

 [Top](#top)